CYJOYC/Whiteboard/README.md

 - Feasibility: The two APIs well support your goal and seem easy-to-use.
 You might face some challenges of incorporating them with React.
 - Scope: The scope is moderate.
 It just seems that most features have been supported by the AWW API.
 You might want to think about adding something to it.
 - Requirements: All satisfied.

+### How to Run the App Locally
+First, run `cd nextjs-whiteboard` to enter the directory.
+Inside that directory, you can run several commands:

+`npm run dev`
+- Starts the development server

+`npm run build`
+- Builds the app for production.

+`npm start`
+- Runs the built app in production mode.
+Must run above command in order to run this command.